YunruiZhang/yunruizhang.github.io/index.md

 ## About Me

 Hi there!
 I am a 3rd-year Ph.D. student at the School of Computer Science and Engineering at the University of New South Wales (UNSW) in Sydney, Australia.
-I am fortunate to be advised by Prof. Salil Kanhere and Prof. Gustavo Batista.
+I am fortunate to be advised by Prof. Salil Kanhere and Prof. Gustavo Batista. <span style="color: red"> *** I am currently actively seeking internship/full-time job opportunities in machine learning or a postdoctoral position. *** </span>

 ## Research Interests
 My research interests are focused on the uncertainty of machine learning models, dataset shift, and time series analysis.